life-itself/tao/coliving/README.md

 # Co-Living at Life Itself

+*This document was last updated in 2018.
+It may now be out of date.
+For the latest information on the hubs at Life Itself, please see lifeitself.us/hubs*

 ## Introduction

 Co-living for us means living in community.
 It is both a way for us to concretely practicing our values and vision *and* it is a material exemplar of this vision -- i.e. a demonstration that we can live more wisely an well.
 Co-living is a path to strengthening our community and transforming ourselves and our society through the fostering of a shared culture.
 It helps us maintain and live our values and transmit them in our daily life.
 It is a way to demonstrate that a different path is possible.